lowRISC/opentitan/hw/ip/spi_host/doc/_index.md

 The command interface can allows for any number of segments in a given command.

-Since most SPI Flash transactions typically consist of 3 or 4 segemnts, there is a small command FIFO for submitting segments to the SPI_HOST IP, so that firmware can issue the entire transaction at one time.
+Since most SPI Flash transactions typically consist of 3 or 4 segments, there is a small command FIFO for submitting segments to the SPI_HOST IP, so that firmware can issue the entire transaction at one time.

 Writing a segment description to {{< regref "COMMAND" >}} when {{< regref "STATUS.READY" >}} is low will trigger an error condition, which must be acknowledged by software.
-When submitting multiple segments to the the command queue, firmware can also check the {{< regref "STATUS.CMDQD" >}} register to determine how many unprocessed segements are in the FIFO.
+When submitting multiple segments to the the command queue, firmware can also check the {{< regref "STATUS.CMDQD" >}} register to determine how many unprocessed segments are in the FIFO.

 ## Data Formatting